 Sweet cravings can either be the result of low blood sugar or sugar withdrawal.
 If you sometimes experience low blood sugar levels, also called hypoglycemia, check your blood sugar level to see if it might be the cause of your sweet cravings.
 If your blood sugar levels fall below 70 mg/dL, it is important that you treat your hypoglycemia by following the guidelines provided by your health-care provider.
 If your blood sugar levels are in the normal range, you might simply be experiencing withdrawal symptoms as your body is trying to get you to eat its usual energy source: sweets.

 Restricting your carb intake by cutting out sweets from both sugary foods and beverages can have the same mild diuretic effect as low-carb diets.
 Eliminating sugar can help your body rid itself of the water it was retaining, but if you don't replenish some of the lost fluids by drinking enough water, you could become mildly dehydrated.
 Dry mouth is one of the common symptoms of mild dehydration.
 You could also feel more tired or have headaches if your body is lacking water.

 Drink More and Persevere

 If you suspect your sugar cravings and dry mouth are due to a recent reduction in your sugar intake, the best things to do are to persevere and drink more water.
 Not much can be done to facilitate sweet withdrawal.
 Make sure you nourish your body properly during the transition by fueling up on more protein from eggs, cheese, meat, chicken or fish, and healthy fats from avocado, nuts, nut butter, seeds and olive oil.
-To prevent your dry mouth symptoms, drink more fluid, preferably water, to stay properly hydrated.
+To alleviate symptoms, try dry mouth remedies like drinking more fluid, preferably water, to stay properly hydrated.